 Section 3The purpose of Section 3 is to make HUD-financed employment and economic opportunities available to low-income residents.
 Under CHA’s Section 3 program, there are multiple requirements for every contract.
 Hiring and Contracting are both required under Section 3, and vendors cannot choose between the two.
 Section 3 does not apply to Supply & Delivery contracts.
 CHA’s Section 3 requirements are outlined in HUD’s 24 CFR 135.

 30% of all of new hires must be Section 3 employees.
 This includes CHA and low-income Chicago area residents.
-The Prime will be required to complete the Schedule B and outline all of the employees who are needed to complete this scope of work.
+The Prime Contractor will be required to complete the Schedule B and outline all of the employees who are needed to complete this scope of work.
 Through the hiring chart on Schedule B, Compliance is able to determine how many Section 3 employees are needed for the contract.
 The 30% of all new hires covers new hires for the Prime Contractor and the Subcontractors.
-A Section 3 Job Order Form will be submitted with the Schedule B and it will be routed to Resident Services, who will work with the Prime Contractor, and their Subcontractors, to place qualified Section 3 employees in the positions identified on the Schedule B.
+Contractors will be required to utilize CHA’s hiring system, which allows Section 3 individuals to apply for open positions on CHA contracts.

 Prime Contractors are required to subcontract 10% of the total contract value for construction contracts and 3% of the total contract value for all other contracts to Section 3 Business Concerns.
 CHA does not certify Section 3 Business Concerns and it is the responsibility of the Prime Contractor to verify the information presented by the self-certified Section 3 Businesses.
 A checklist that would be a good guide as to what documents you should request is available through HUD’s section 3 website.